-How ZeroStake simulation works
+How ZeroStake works

 Simulated

-Orders, positions, funds, Portfolio, and P&L are simulated inside the app.
+Trades, funds, Portfolio, and P&L are virtual.

 Market data